 The History of BNI

-Boone Newspapers, Inc. [BNI] owns and/or manages newspapers and free shopping guides in 30 communities in Alabama, Georgia, Michigan, Minnesota, Mississippi, Virginia, North Carolina and Ohio.
+Boone Newspapers, Inc. [BNI] owns and/or manages newspapers and free shopping guides in 70 communities in Alabama, Georgia, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Virginia, North Carolina, Ohio, Tennessee and Texas.
 James B. Boone, Jr. [Jim], chairman, lives in Tuscaloosa, Alabama, and Todd H. Carpenter, president and CEO, lives in Natchez, Mississippi.
 Other key executive personnel live in those and other BNI-served communities.

 A private company, BNI's controlling stockholder is Jim Boone.
-His children own all other stock in BNI.
+His wife and children own all other stock in BNI.
 Numerous others associated with BNI own stock or have financial interest in BNI-operated subsidiaries.
 BNI manages companies owned by Carpenter Newsmedia, LLC, a private company owned by Todd H. Carpenter.

 BNI has its corporate origins in Tuscaloosa Newspapers, Inc. [TNI], a company that leased The Tuscaloosa [AL] News from Public Welfare Foundation, Inc. [PWF] from 1951 until 1981.
 TNI went through several intra-company mergers and name changes in 1981-83, following its decision not to renew its lease on The Tuscaloosa News.
-Beginning in 1981, PWF operated The Tuscaloosa News for several years and then sold it to its present owner, The New York Times Company.
+Beginning in 1981, PWF operated The Tuscaloosa News for several years and then sold it to The New York Times Company.
 It has since been sold twice.

 PWF was principally funded in the 1950s by the late Charles Marsh, who gave The Tuscaloosa News, The Gadsden [AL] Times and The Spartanburg [SC] Herald-Journal to PWF.
 The structure of leasing newspapers to their publishers and significant PWF funding was provided by Carmage Walls, who then headed Marsh's newspaper company and about that time began his own company.